StevetheGreek97/HiReS/docs/morphometrics.md

 ## Accessing descriptors

-All six descriptors are available as properties on `Annotation` objects and are exported automatically to the `_shapes.csv` output file:
+All descriptors are available as properties on `Annotation` objects and are exported automatically to the `_shapes.csv` output file:

 ```python
 ann = collection[0]